zhuoyuechen/zhuoyuechen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+**Welcome!**
+---
-I am now a first-year Ph.D. student at Sun Yat-sen University, supervised by <a href='https://kechao.me'>Kechao Cai.
-Prior to this, I received my Bachelor's degree in Communication Engineering from the School of Electronics and Communication Engineering at <a href='https://www.sysu.edu.cn/'>Sun Yat-sen University in 2022.
+I am now a first-year Ph.D. student at Sun Yat-sen University, supervised by <a href='https://kechao.me'>Kechao Cai</a>.
+Prior to this, I received my Bachelor's degree in Communication Engineering from the School of Electronics and Communication Engineering at <a href='https://www.sysu.edu.cn/'>Sun Yat-sen University</a> in 2022.

 My research interests include online learning algorithms design and computer networks, especially multipath transmission protocol.
 Recently, I have also been interested in quantum network design.